Yash-Singh1/jsonlines/README.md

 way to write a list of JSON objects.
 This is a simple lightweight library built for parsing and stringifying `JSONL`.

+:warning: This package has very minor support on browsers :warning:

 ## Installation

 Install from `npm`: